Little China (ideology): Vietnam

 Numerous Vietnamese dynasties attempted to replicate the Chinese tributary system in Southeast Asia, whilst maintaining tributary relations with Chinese dynasties.
 Vietnamese monarchs of multiple dynasties adopted the imperial title "hoàng đế" ("emperor") domestically, but reverted to the royal title "vương" ("king") when dealing with China—a policy known as "emperor at home, king abroad".
 On many occasions, some Vietnamese monarchs styled themselves as the "Central Kingdom" or "Central State" and referred to various Chinese dynasties as "Bắc Triều" ("northern dynasty") in relation to Vietnam, self-styled as "Nam Triều" ("southern dynasty").
 In 1010, Lý Thái Tổ issued the Edict on the Transfer of the Capital that likened himself to Chinese monarchs who initiated the relocation of the capital, effectively positioning the Lý dynasty within the politico-cultural realm of China.

-The Nguyễn dynasty considered itself the legitimate heir to the Chinese civilization.
-Gia Long Đế once used "Trung Quốc" and "Hạ" to refer to the Nguyễn and earlier Vietnamese dynasties:
+The Nguyễn dynasty considered itself the legitimate heir to the Chinese civilization for a time.
+Emperor Gia Long once used "Trung Quốc" and "Hạ" to refer to the Nguyễn and earlier Vietnamese dynasties:

 Trung Quốc vis-à-vis the outer barbarians [is akin to] the [properly] governed vis-à-vis the ungoverned [...]

 The late king governed all under Heaven [by adhering to the principle that] Hạ should not intermix with the barbarians [...]

 In the Poems on the Way to Min, Lý Văn Phức (a descendent of Ming Chinese refugees) escorted some stranded Chinese sailors back to Fujian province.
 However, when he arrived there, the guesthouse where he was supposed to stay had a sign over it which indicated that it was for "barbarians."
 Lý Văn Phức defended his position with an essay that highlighted that Vietnam followed the ways of China without the Manchurian influences of the 17th century and therefore should be considered "Hoa":